gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### The chat module

 This module takes care of all the interactions that the user makes with the chat system.
 Notice that we are posting the message to "/user/chat" which corresponds to the Chat action in the User Controller.
 I've just realized that the "updateScore" and function might be a bit out of place in this module; it probably sits better in the Quiz module.
-Nonetheless, this function updates the score in the players table and shows the correct answer to the current question.
+Nonetheless, this function updates the score in the players' table and shows the correct answer to the current question.

 ```javascript
 var QW_MODULES = (function (modules, $) {